representative office in indonesia

 Share:

-In general, a representative office in Indonesia can be considered as an easy entry vehicle for foreign companies interested in testing the Indonesian market.
-Such an office could conduct market research and build relationships without being required to make a typical commitment of a fully operational setup.
+In general, a representative office in Indonesia can be counted as an easy entry vehicle for foreign companies interested in testing the Indonesian market.

-A representative office is a non-profit-oriented organisation but acting on behalf of a foreign parent company in Indonesia.
-These are usually based on the following activities:
+A representative office is a non-profit-oriented organization but acting on behalf of a foreign parent company in Indonesia.
+These are usually based on the following activities such as Market Research: collection of information related to market trends and consumer behaviour.

-Establishing representative offices does not involve pursuit of profits through contractually engaging in sales activity or others in Indonesia.
+Setting up representative offices does not constitute pursuit of profits by contractually engaging in sales activities or any other activities in Indonesia.

 Types of Representative Office